pbsudharsan/polus-plugins-dl/polus-cellpose-inference-plugin/README.md

 is a generalist algorithm for cell and nucleus segmentation.
 Cellpose uses two major innovations: a reversible transformation from training set masks to vector flows that can be predicted by a neural network, and a large segmented dataset of varied images of cells.

 This plugin can predict of cells and segment images.
-The default diameter used for segmenting images is 30.Pass 0 as argument if you want to run the regression model to predict the diameter.This plugin saves network predicted vector field in a zarr file.
+The default diameter used for segmenting images is 30.Pass 0 as parameter for diameter argument if you want to run the regression model to predict the diameter.This plugin saves network predicted vector field in a zarr file.

 This plugin has been tested with CUDA 10.1 ,bfio:2.0.4 and run on GPU by default.Images are processed in tiles and plugin can process.